hodinyvallin/vc3-tests/README.md

 ### Test Data Management

 - To ensure test isolation and replicate real-world user behaviors, dynamic mock data is managed programmatically.
-- `contactFormData.js` exports a utility function that leverages the `faker` library to generate randomized, fresh mock data (names, emails, phone numbers, messages, etc.) at runtime.
+- `contactFormData.js` exports a helper function that leverages the `faker` library to generate randomized, fresh mock data (names, emails, phone numbers, messages, etc.) at runtime.
 - Invalid inputs used in the negative tests are declared explicitly at the test level for readability.

 ---

 ### Cross-Browser and Mobile Web Responsiveness

-- To maximize test coverage, the test suite executes concurrently across multiple simulated desktop and mobile environments configured in `playwright.config.js`.
+- To maximize test coverage, the test suite runs concurrently across multiple simulated desktop and mobile environments, configured in `playwright.config.js`.
 - **Desktop:** Chromium, Firefox, and WebKit.
-- **Mobile Viewports:** Mobile Chrome (emulating a Pixel 5 viewport) and Mobile Safari (emulating an iPhone 12 viewport) to verify responsive form layout and touch inputs.
+- **Mobile Viewports:** Mobile Chrome (emulating a Pixel 5 viewport) and Mobile Safari (emulating an iPhone 12 viewport).

 ---